semaphoreP/codeastro/Day3/tutorial_doc/README.md

 [RadVel](https://radvel.readthedocs.io/en/latest/), and
 [SPISEA](https://spisea.readthedocs.io/en/latest/).

-## Bonus Afternoon Activity: Linking your Sphinx Documentation with ReadTheDocs
+## Bonus Activity: Linking your Sphinx Documentation with ReadTheDocs
 In most cases, we want to host our sphinx documentation online so that other users can access it easily.
 If your code is in a GitHub repo, is public,